A common term you may hear in the household employment industry when hiring and employing a nanny is “guaranteed hours.”

 Why should families offer guaranteed hours?

 Since guaranteed hours are an industry standard and preferred by more experienced nannies, offering them will help you hire and retain the best caregivers.
-You will likely keep your nanny for a longer period of time and not have the hassles of going through the hiring process over and over again.
+You will likely keep your nanny for a longer period and not have the hassles of going through the hiring process over and over again.

 Guaranteed hours also simplify your payroll.
-It is a set payment each week and with automated payroll processing from a firm like GTM Payroll Services you can set that amount once and forget it.
+It is a set payment each week and with automated payroll processing from a firm like GTM Payroll Services, you can set that amount once and forget it.
 Your nanny will automatically receive their correct pay by direct deposit or live check.
 You would only need to make changes when your nanny works more than their guaranteed hours.

 You are also getting guaranteed availability that your nanny is open to work for you during those hours.